-We may classify performance requirements into business, usability, and technological requirements.
+If we look at the performance requirements from another point of view, we can classify them into business, usability, and technological requirements.

 Business requirements come directly from the business and may be captured very early in the project lifecycle, before design starts.
-For example, a customer representative should enter 20 requests per hour and the system should support up to 1,000 customer page 59 representatives.
+For example, a customer representative should enter 20 requests per hour and the system should support up to 1,000 customer representatives.
 Translated into more technical terms, the requests should be processed in five minutes on average, throughput would be up to 20,000 requests per hour, and there could be up to 1,000 parallel user sessions.